ibm-cloud-docs/vpc/managing-placement-groups.md

 ```
 {: codeblock}

-For more information on the `host_spread` and `power_spread` strategy variables, see [Create a placement group](/apidocs/vpc/latest#create-placement-group) in the Virtual Private Cloud API documentation.
+For more information about the `host_spread` and `power_spread` strategy variables, see [Create a placement group](/apidocs/vpc/latest#create-placement-group) in the Virtual Private Cloud API documentation.

 ## Creating the placement group with Terraform
 {: #creating-placement-group-terraform}